prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

         ```

 2.  **Installation:**
     Follow the standard installation steps outlined in section [3.2 Getting Started](#32-getting-started).
-While the commands should run, be aware that the application may not function correctly.
+While the commands should run, be aware that the application GUI may not function correctly.

 ## 4. Safety Precautions